By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-This latest update appears to be on a similar scale to the UK update on the 27th of February.
+This latest update appears to be on a similar scale to the UK update on the the 27th of February.
 It makes you wonder if there is a phased rollout of a large algorithm in progress.
-That being said, while the previous update differed between the UK and US SERPs, the March 2nd update shows similar volatility between locations.
+That being said, while the previous update differed between the UK and US SERPs, the 2nd of March update shows similar volatility between locations.

 I have seen a reasonable increase in Google Rankings in this update.
 While I don’t track my UK rankings, I did notice a small traffic increase on the 27th of February, so it makes me wonder if the two updates are related.
-Like I said though, there doesn’t appear to be much difference between the scale of update between the US and UK in this update.
+There doesn’t appear to be much difference in size between the US and UK in this update.